CybOXProject/cyboxproject.github.io/faqs/index.md

 A CybOX release includes the new version of the CybOX Core schemas, the latest versions of the independently-versioned CybOX Object schemas, the latest versions of the independently-versioned CybOX vocabulary schemas, and references to the relevant version CybOX extension schemas.

-Visit the CybOX Language section for additional information and the latest release.
+See [Releases](http://cyboxproject.github.io/releases/2.1/) for additional information and the latest release.

 ### Where can I find examples of CybOX data?
 Are there any CybOX repositories?

-Some examples of CybOX data are included in the current release of CybOX in the CybOX Language section.
-Additional examples will be produced and posted on the website, included in the language specification, and included in the code repository.
-At present, there are no repositories of CybOX data, nor are there any CybOX community plans to establish one.
+Some examples of CybOX data are included in the [current release](http://cyboxproject.github.io/releases/2.1/) of CybOX.
+Additional examples will be produced and posted on this website, included in the language specification, and included in the code repository.
+At present, there are no repositories of CybOX data, nor are there any CybOX Community plans to establish one.
 Community members interested in hosting a CybOX data repository are strongly encouraged to do so.

 ### How do I represent an IP Address in CybOX?
 What about different kinds of IP addresses (IPv4, IPv6, CIDR, etc.)?